 - Construct the pad with a minimum height of 6 inches. - Construct the pad with a maximum of 2 inches above-grade exposure. - Use the Clearfield cast-in-place template to provide exact mounting stud and conduit locations. - Use rebar or wire mesh inside the form to improve pad strength. - Cast the pad from a single concrete pour.
-Do not make multiple pours. - Ensure that the pad is smooth and level across its entire surface. - Use 2-inch conduit (maximum) for AC cable (local power applications only).
-See drawing below for entry location. - Include pull cords in all cable conduits. - Review ASTM C39 and 143 as a standard - Follow all local jurisdiction requirements
+Do not make multiple pours. - Ensure that the pad is smooth and level across its entire surface. - Use 2-inch conduit (maximum) for AC cable.
+See drawing below for entry location. - Include pull cords in all cable conduits. - Use up to 2 2-inch conduits (maximum) for outside plant cables. - Review ASTM C39 and 143 as a standard - · Follow all local jurisdiction requirements